telerik/xamarin-forms-docs/demos-and-sample-apps/xamarin-sample-applications.md

 The application is created with the powerful Telerik UI for Xamarin controls and demonstrates how one can architecture real-world line of business application.
 It uses the most popular Telerik UI for Xamarin controls such as Charts, Data Grid, ListView, Inputs, BusyIndicator and also features MVVM utilizing the MVVM Cross framework.

-The "Telerik UI for Xamarin ERP Application" is in the app stores (Google Play, Apple App Store and  Windows Store).
+The "Telerik UI for Xamarin ERP Application" is in the app stores (Google Play, Apple App Store and Microsoft Store).

 The application can be accessed in the following ways: